camunda/camunda-docs-manual/content/user-guide/dmn-engine/data-types.md

 # Setting the Data Type of an Output

-The type of an output is specified by the `typeRef` attribute on the `output` element.
+The type of a decision table output is specified by the `typeRef` attribute on the `output` element.

 ```xml